-Jai Yu will be joining the faculty as an Assistant Professor in July 2020.
+Jai Yu joined the faculty as an Assistant Professor in July 2020.
 His research aims to understand the neurophysiological mechanisms that enable the creation of knowledge from individual experiences.
 Specifically, how does coordinated activity of multiple brain regions across different time scales contribute to these processes?
 By recording neural spiking activity in the hippocampus and prefrontal cortex, his research has shown that coordinated activity patterns across brain regions can reflect distinct aspects of experience and memory.
 The next step is to determine how they are transformed into knowledge over time.
 His approach is to combine neural activity recording across multiple brain regions, ethologically inspired behavior tasks, genetic tools to manipulate neural circuit activity, and computational techniques for modelling large-scale neural data.

 - Memory formation